usatales.com

 As the name suggests, it’s a hotspot for people who are specifically looking to fish on Martha’s Vineyard beaches.
 Located in Aquinnah, the shallow and calm waters make it a great place to go snorkeling.
 It’s a public beach, but the parking space around here is limited to a certain extent.

-As is it also a seagull nesting area, bird watchers can make use of this to observe their outdoor activities throughout the season.
+As it is also a seagull nesting area, bird watchers can make use of this to observe their outdoor activities throughout the season.

 If you’re looking for a soothing experience wherein you can fancy the beautiful sunset, walking around the shore, this Lobsterville Road beach is undoubtedly the pick for you.
 It’s a popular recommendation for people who are planning to go to Martha’s Vineyard beaches with family or for fishers.